View the National Geographic Photo Ark at Gathering Place

 The exhibition will be on display April 30-July 31, 2022

-Earlier today, I had the pleasure of going to Gathering Place for a sneak peek of the new National Geographic Photo Ark installation in the ONEOK Boathouse.
-The exhibition opens this weekend, April 30, with two days of exciting activities.
-More on that later.
-Beyond just getting to see the beautiful photographs, we had the opportunity to talk with photographer Joel Sartore.
+On April 28, I had the pleasure of going to Gathering Place for a sneak peek of the new National Geographic Photo Ark installation in the ONEOK Boathouse.
+The exhibition opened April 30, with two days of exciting activities.
+Beyond just getting to see the beautiful photographs, members of the media had the opportunity to talk with photographer Joel Sartore.
 Sartore spoke about the purpose behind the project, the work that goes into something of this scope, and more.